 An optimum level of stress can be motivating and invigorating.
 With no stress at all there would be no motivation to get out of bed!
 But too much stress can lead to health problems, which can lead to lower productivity levels, absence and even losing that member of staff.
-Research by the Chartered Institute of Personnel and Development (source) suggests that stress is the number one cause of workplace absence from work, and poorer performance in areas such as concentration, decision making and customer service from those who struggle on to attend.
+Research by the Chartered Institute of Personnel and Development (source) suggests that stress is the number one cause of workplace absence, and poorer performance in areas such as concentration, decision making and customer service from those who struggle to attend.
 This means that managing people with mental health problems in the workplace is just as important as absence management.

 The survey found that only 37% of employers support employees with mental health problems, with only a quarter (25%) saying their employers encouraged employees to talk about their problems.

 - Good people management skills from front-line managers and supervisors (coaching, consulting and developing rather than bullying or giving excessive workloads)